 The shift was a huge issue because sellers rely heavily on product reviews to boost the sale of new products.

-With the Early Reviewer Program, Amazon attempts to bridge this gap and help sellers accumulate reviews for new products.
+- Amazon attempts to bridge this gap and help sellers accumulate reviews for new products

-At the same time, Amazon retains control of the program to avoid abuse of the review system and potential credibility concerns.
+- Amazon retains control of the program to avoid abuse of the review system and potential credibility concerns